 Model Resource Protection Ordinance

 The Chester County Planning Commission partnered with the Brandywine Conservancy in 2015 to develop a set of natural resource protection standards to support the Conservancy's Brandywine Creek Greenway initiative.
-The natural resource protection standards provide a template and background information for addressing natural resource protection through municipal ordinances.
+The Natural Resource Protection standards provide a template and background information for addressing natural resource protection through municipal ordinances.
 The model standards are located in The Brandywine Creek Greenway Strategic Action Plan Part 3 — Toolkit starting on page 327.
-Additional forested riparian buffer standards that provide a higher level of protection are also located in the same document starting on page 363 of the Strategic Action Plan Toolkit.
+Specific riparian buffer standards start on page 343.
+Additional forested riparian buffer standards that provide a higher level of protection are located in the same document starting on page 363.